 Windom was a senator from Minnesota and was a Republican.
 He served from 1881 to 1883.

-He was previously a senator from Minnesota as a Republican from 1872 to 1881; a senator from Minnesota as a Republican from 1870 to 1871; the representative for Minnesota’s 1st congressional district as a Republican from 1865 to 1869; the representative for Minnesota’s 1st congressional district as a Republican from 1863 to 1865; the representative for Minnesota as a Republican from 1861 to 1863; and the representative for Minnesota as a Republican from 1859 to 1861.
+He was previously a senator from Minnesota as a Republican from 1870 to 1881; the representative for Minnesota’s 1st congressional district as a Republican from 1865 to 1869; the representative for Minnesota’s 1st congressional district as a Republican from 1863 to 1865; the representative for Minnesota as a Republican from 1861 to 1863; and the representative for Minnesota as a Republican from 1859 to 1861.

 From Dec 1870 to Mar 1883, Windom missed 1,103 of 3,592 roll call votes, which is 30.7%.
 This is on par with the median of 30.8% among the lifetime records of senators serving in Mar 1883.
 The chart below reports missed votes over time.